 05 of 10

 Six Flags has a strict policy about taking photos and videos.
-It's okay to take photos and video for personal use, but Six Flags disallows commercial photography and specifically bans GoPro cameras.
-Also verboten: Cameras with lenses greater than 3.5 inches in length.
+It's okay to take photos and video for personal use, but Six Flags does not allow commercial photography.
+The park specifically bans GoPro cameras and cameras with lenses greater than 3.5 inches in length, and interchangeable lenses of any kind.

 06 of 10